Effective Date of This Notice: December 1, 2022

 Although your health information is the physical property of Alliance, the information belongs to you.
 You have the right to request, in writing, certain uses and disclosures of your health information.

-Right to Inspect and Copy – You have the right to inspect and receive an electronic or paper copy of your health information that may be used to make decisions about your plan benefits.
+Right to Inspect and Copy: You have the right to inspect and receive an electronic or paper copy of your health information that may be used to make decisions about your plan benefits.
 To inspect and copy information, you must submit your request in writing to the Privacy Officer at the address listed below.
-If you request a copy of the information, we may charge you a reasonable fee to cover expenses associated with your request.
+If you request a copy of the information, we may charge you a reasonable, cost-based fee to cover expenses associated with your request.
 There are certain situations where we will be unable to grant your request to review records.

-Right to Accounting of Disclosures – You have the right to receive a list or accounting of disclosures of your health information made by us in the past six years, except that we do not have to account for disclosures made for purposes of payment functions, healthcare operations of treatment, or made by you.
+Right to Accounting of Disclosures: You have the right to receive a list or accounting of disclosures of your health information made by us in the past six years, except that we do not have to account for disclosures made for purposes of payment functions, health care operations or treatment, or made to you.
 To request this accounting of disclosures, you must submit your request in writing to the Privacy Officer at the address listed below.
-We will provide one list or accounting per 12 month period free of charge; we may charge you for additional lists or accountings.
+We will provide one list or accounting per 12-month period free of charge; we may charge you for additional lists or accountings.
 We will inform you of the cost and you may choose to withdraw or modify your request before any costs are incurred.
 There are certain exceptions that apply.

-Right to a Copy – You have a right to receive an electronic copy of this Notice at any time.
-To obtain a paper copy of this Notice, send your written request to the Privacy Officer at 5200 W. Paramount Parkway, Morrisville, NC 27560.
-You may also print a copy of this Notice from this location.
+Right to a Copy: You have a right to receive an electronic copy of this Notice at any time.
+To obtain a paper copy of this Notice, send your written request to the Privacy Officer at 5200 W. Paramount Parkway Suite 200, Morrisville, NC 27560.
+You may also obtain a copy of this Notice at https://www.alliancehealthplan.org/

-If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, contact the Privacy Officer at 5200 W. Paramount Parkway, Morrisville, NC 27560 or by calling (800) 510-9132.
+If you would like to have a more detailed explanation of these rights or if you would like to exercise one or more of these rights, contact the Privacy Officer at 5200 W. Paramount Parkway Suite 200, Morrisville, NC 27560 or by calling (800) 510-9132.

 Changes to This Notice and Distribution

-Alliance Health reserves the right to amend this Notice of Privacy Practices at any time in the future and to make the new Notice provisions effective for all health information that it maintains.
-As your health plan, we will provide a copy of our notice upon your enrollment in the plan and will remind you at least every three years where to find our notice and how to obtain a copy of the notice if you would like to receive one.
+Alliance reserves the right to amend this Notice of Privacy Practices at any time in the future and to make the new Notice provisions effective for all health information that it maintains.
+As your health plan, we will provide a copy of our Notice upon your enrollment in the plan and will remind you at least every three years where to find our Notice and how to obtain a copy of the Notice if you would like to receive one.
 If we have more than one Notice of Privacy Practices, we will provide you with the Notice that pertains to you.
-The notice is provided and pertains to the named Medicaid beneficiary or other individual enrolled in the plan.

 As a health plan that maintains a website describing our customer service and benefits, we also post to our website the most recent Notice of Privacy Practices which will describe how your health information may be used and disclosed as well as the rights you have to your health information.
 If our Notice has a material change, we will post information regarding this change to the website for you to review.
 In addition, following the date of the material change, we will include a description of the change that occurred and information on how to obtain a copy of the revised Notice in any annual mailing required by 42 CFR Part 438.

-Complaints about this Notice of Privacy practices or about how we handle your health information should be directed to the Privacy Officer at 5200 W. Paramount Parkway, Morrisville, NC 27560 or by calling (800) 510-9132.
-Alliance Health will not retaliate against you in any way for filing a complaint.
-All complaints to Alliance Health must be submitted in writing.
-If you believe your privacy rights have been violated, you may file a complaint with the Secretary of the Department of Health and Human Services or call (800) 368-1019.
+Complaints about this Notice of Privacy practices or about how we handle your health information should be directed to the Privacy Officer at 5200 W. Paramount Parkway Suite 200, Morrisville, NC 27560 or by calling (800) 510-9132.
+Alliance will not retaliate against you in any way for filing a complaint.
+All complaints to Alliance must be submitted in writing.
+If you believe your privacy rights have been violated, you may file a complaint with the Secretary of the Department of Health and Human Services at http://www.hhs.gov/ocr/privacy/hipaa/complaints/ or call (800) 368-1019.

 Si necesita información en español, llámenos al (800) 510-9132.